 Service charges and tips are not the same thing.
 A service charge is set by the restaurant.
 A tip reflects your judgment of the service you received.

-Always check where the service charge goes and whether it replaces tipping.
-If it’s unclear, asking is appropriate and common.
+Clarity about where the charge goes makes tipping decisions easier.
+If it isn’t clear, asking is appropriate and common.

 Knowing the difference prevents awkward moments, avoids double-paying, and keeps gratuity fair for everyone involved.